Last Updated on October 29, 2023

 Ankle joint stops may be set to allow for any predetermined degree of motion.

-Anterior stop would similarly restrict dorsiflexion while allowing plantarflexion.
+An anterior stop would similarly restrict dorsiflexion while allowing plantarflexion.
 It is usually prescribed when the dorsiflexors are stronger than plantar flexors.

-If motion is to be restricted on both sides, it is accomplished by limited motion stop.
+If the motion is to be restricted on both sides, it is accomplished by limited motion stop.
 It is indicated when a number of muscles around the ankle are involved.